 If you suffer from a dry scalp, I can’t recommend this product highly enough.

-Eucerin Dermocapillaire Calming Urea Scalp Treatment isn’t a shampoo at all but a leave in scalp treatment for those of us who suffer from a dry scalp.
+Eucerin Dermocapillaire Calming Urea Scalp Treatment isn’t a shampoo at all but a leave-in scalp treatment for those of us who suffer from a dry scalp.
 The bottle is relatively small, typically coming in 100ml/3.3 fl oz.
 It’s also shaped like an eye/ear dropper with a tiny nozzle at the top to release drops of the liquid on the scalp.

-You can use the solution on your a dry or damp scalp.
+You can use the solution on your dry or damp scalp.
 I used it on my hair after washing and towel drying.
 It’s incredibly easy to apply, simply separate your hair in the affected areas and apply drops of the solution to your scalp.
 Massage it in slightly and just leave it in.
-It felt quite strange to leave a product on my scalp as I’m so used to washing afterwards.
-That said, if you have an itchy scalp like I did, the immediate sensation is one of absolute relief.
+It felt quite strange to leave a product on my scalp as I’m so used to washing afterward.
+That said, if you have an itchy scalp as I did, the immediate sensation is one of absolute relief.
 The liquid is quite cold and it immediately eased the itch I was feeling.
 Aaaahhhhh.
 Once the solution starts to dry it really does help moisturize the scalp.
 It leaves a tiny barrier over the scalp, not uncomfortable by any means, quite the opposite in fact, and this barrier kept my scalp moisturized for a number of hours.

-Performance wise, this is a unique product and provides a unique level of relief I’ve never felt before.
+Performance-wise, this is a unique product and provides a unique level of relief I’ve never felt before.
 I was keen to see what was actually in the solution before jumping to any wild conclusions though.

-urea in plants, especially comfrey and its widespread is cosmetics and skin care products.
+urea in plants, especially comfrey and its widespread is cosmetics and skincare products.
 Urea is essentially a humectant designed to keep our skin moist.
 It’s found naturally in our skin and makes up to around 7% of our natural moisturising factor..
 It’s an extremely hydrating chemical, bringing relief to dry skin.

-However urea isn’t the only interesting ingredient in Eucerin’s Dermocapillaire Calming Urea Scalp Treatment.
+However, urea isn’t the only interesting ingredient in Eucerin’s Dermocapillaire Calming Urea Scalp Treatment.
 The treatment also contains:

-- Methylpropanediol – helps ingredients to penetrate into the skin as well ashaving hydrating properties itself.
+- Methylpropanediol – helps ingredients to penetrate into the skin as well as having hydrating properties itself.
 It helps the skin feel smooth and moist.